huggingface/transformers/docs/source/en/main_classes/trainer.md

 export CUDA_DEVICE_ORDER=FASTEST_FIRST
 ```

 Most of the time you don't need to care about this environment variable, but it's very helpful if you have a lopsided setup where you have an old and a new GPUs physically inserted in such a way so that the slow older card appears to be first.
 One way to fix that is to swap the cards.
 But if you can't swap the cards (e.g., if the cooling of the devices gets impacted) then setting `CUDA_DEVICE_ORDER=FASTEST_FIRST` will always put the newer faster card first.
-It'll be somewhat confusing though since `nvidia-smi` will still report them in the PCIe order.
+It'll be somewhat confusing though since `nvidia-smi` (or `rocm-smi`) will still report them in the PCIe order.

 The other solution to swapping the order is to use: